 Instead of listing the best plugins and the wings they give a WordPress blog, I’m going with a more goal-driven approach and listing plugins based on what they help us do.

-5 free content calendar WordPress plugins that’ll help your blog stay super organized
+5 free WordPress calendar plugins that’ll help your blog stay super organized

 Are you struggling to keep your blog up to date?
 Do you have a list of great ideas for blog topics, but are unsure when you should publish each one?
-A content calendar can help!
-Simply put, a content ...
+If you’re on WordPress, a calendar plugin can...

 At the end of the day, you will have to decide what you need.
 This list is only meant to give you a head start into driving the absolutely essential goals of your blog.

 Hence, without further ado, here are WordPress plugins that will help you:

 - Moderate comments and block spam